wobbals/opentok-android-sdk/README.md

 ------------

 * On the Nexus 4, you can publish greyscale video only.
-* You can publish only one video in an app.
-* We have tested subscribing to only one video in an app.
+* We have tested subscribing to only one video.